Vyral/kodi-riddle-recruiting/_posts/2021-12-02-why-work-at-the-riddle-group.md

 *“The Riddle Group is an amazing team.
 The leadership is a caring, wonderful group of people that become family.
 Everyone here is always encouraging each other.
 It’s a really great place to work. “*

-**How would you describe Kodi, as a leader?**
+**How would you describe Kodi as a leader?**

 *“Kodi is a powerhouse.
 She is a role model to women.
-She inspires me and she pushes you to really work hard.”*
+She inspires me, and she pushes you to really work hard.”*

-If you have any questions or would like to hear about our open positions, don’t hesitate to reach out to us.
+If you have any questions or would like to hear about our open positions, don’t hesitate to reach out to us via phone or email.
+We are always willing to talk\!